FeatureBaseDB/tools/dx/README.md

 #  dx

-`dx` is a load-testing tool used to measure the differences between two Pilosa instances.
-This is typically used to compare a version of Pilosa in development
-(called the **candidate**) and the last known-good version of Pilosa (called the **primary**) for any regressions or improvements.
+`dx` is a load-testing tool used to measure the differences between Pilosa versions.
+This is typically used to compare a version of Pilosa in development and the last known-good version of Pilosa for any regressions or improvements.
+Alternately, `dx` can be used to just perform a heavy ingest or query load on a single cluster to see how it performs under load.

 ## Invocation